- Learning Center

 3. Cost Leadership

 Becoming a cost leader is a way to set your business apart by offering a competitive price for your product or service.
-If you have a unique strategy to lower cost without sacrificing quality, use that to set yourself apart in your industry.
+If you have a unique strategy to lower costs without sacrificing quality, use that to set yourself apart in your industry.
+There are many benefits to being a cost leader including:

 Price-skimming strategies involve charging a high price for your product or service at the start to cover initial costs like production, manufacturing, and marketing.
-Usually, this approach makes sense for companies who are introducing something that hasn’t been done before and that’s worth a steeper price.
+Usually, this approach makes sense for a business introducing something that hasn’t been done before and that’s worth a higher price.
+The advantages of a pricing policy are the ability to make your product appealing to customers, while covering costs.
+The disadvantages of pricing strategies that do not sufficiently appeal to customers will not provide the income you need to operate successfully.

 The idea behind focused approaches is that you can choose what segment of the market you want to target through any of the strategies already covered.
 If you see an opportunity to lead in a specific area, narrow in and focus your efforts on pursuing it.
 Sometimes, this can pay off more than attempting to capture the entire market through your business strategy.